Ecole-des-Nouvelles-Images/2025-Mobile-Drive-N-Shoot/README.md

   <h1>Release</h1>
 </div>

-The game is available on windows and here is the link to **[dowload](https://github.com/Ecole-des-Nouvelles-Images/2024-Arcade-2D-Ball-Blop-Battle/releases)** it.
+The game apk is available on Android and here is the link to **[dowload](https://github.com/Ecole-des-Nouvelles-Images/2025-Mobile-Drive-N-Shoot/releases)** it.

-This game supports **windows**.
+This game supports **Android**.

 ---
 <div align="center">
   <h1>Development</h1>
 </div>

 This project is currently **in development**.
-Future updates might include **new arenas, new characters and bug fixes**.
+Future updates might include **new biomes, new skins and bug fixes**.

-If you encounter any bugs or have suggestions, please open an **[issue ticket](https://github.com/Ecole-des-Nouvelles-Images/2024-Arcade-2D-Ball-Blop-Battle/issues/new)**.
+If you encounter any bugs or have suggestions, please open an **[issue ticket](https://github.com/Ecole-des-Nouvelles-Images/2025-Mobile-Drive-N-Shoot/issues/new)**.

 ---
 <div align="center">